Sentinel-5P/data-on-s3/DocsForAws/Sentinel5P_Description.md

 		S5P_OFFL_L2__NO2____20191001T012402_20191001T030531_10182_01_010302_20191007T032229_nitrogendioxide_tropospheric_column.tif

-## Data Catalogue
+## SpatioTemporal Asset Catalog (STAC)
-MEEO have implemented a [SpatioTemporal Asset Catalog](https://stacspec.org/) for this data archive.
-This is a  technology that is aimed at providing a standard way to catologue Earth observation data on the Cloud.
+MEEO have implemented a [SpatioTemporal Asset Catalog](https://meeo-s5p.s3.amazonaws.com/index.html#/?t=catalogs) for this data archive.
+The catalogue is updated daily.
+You can read more about STAC [here](https://stacspec.org/).

-### SpatioTemporal Asset Catalog (STAC)
-A SpatioTemporal Asset Catalog is generated daily and is stored [here](https://meeo-s5p.s3.amazonaws.com/index.html#/?t=catalogs).